Skip to main content

 Tried: Use file disko-2.dd to identify the disk layout instead of fdisk.

-file reports the top-level format (e.g. DOS/MBR boot sector) but does not enumerate individual partitions or their start sectors. fdisk -l is required because it parses the full MBR partition table and prints each entry's start sector, size, and filesystem type code, which are the values needed for the dd extraction step.
+file names the top-level format and stops there; it does not enumerate partitions or their start sectors. fdisk parses the whole table and prints each entry's start, size, and type code, which is exactly what the extraction needs.

 Learn more